Exit sign: Color and design

-In the United States, exit signs can have either red or green lettering, but traditionally they have been red.
+In the United States, exit signs can be red or green, but traditionally they have been red.
 Many states or cities have enacted building codes that specify the sign color.
 For example, in Baltimore, Salt Lake City, and Portland, Oregon, green is required.
-New York City, Rhode Island, and Chicago (along with the rest of Illinois) require that exit signs have red text.
+New York City, Rhode Island, and Chicago (along with the rest of Illinois) require that exit signs be red.

 New and renovated buildings in Canada are required to use the international standard green "running man" pictogram.
-The 1995 Canadian national building code required "red letters on a contrasting background or white letters on a red background ... spelling EXIT or SORTIE", however the 2010 Code calls for a switch from the red EXIT signs to the green "running-man" signs.
+The 1995 Canadian national building code required "red letters on a contrasting background or white letters on a red background ... spelling EXIT or SORTIE"; however, the 2010 Code calls for a switch from the red EXIT signs to the green "running-man" signs.
 The national building code informs provincial and municipal building codes but does not have legal status itself.
-Most Canadian jurisdictions require the international green "running-man" pictogram, however some have allowed red "EXIT" signs to be maintained in older properties so long as one style is used consistently throughout the building.
+Most Canadian jurisdictions require the international green "running-man" pictogram; however, some have allowed red "EXIT" signs to be maintained in older properties so long as one style is used consistently throughout the building.

 Green fluorescent signs can be seen better in dark conditions than other colours, as the human rod cell is more sensitive to these wavelengths.

-Newly installed exit signs in Australia are green with a white "running man" figure (AS2293).
+Newly installed exit signs in Australia and New Zealand are green with a white "running man" ISO 7010 figure.
 Previously, green-written 'EXIT' signs were standard.